RuthMaria/blogApp/README.md

 npm install
 ```

--  Comment on this [line] (https://github.com/RuthMaria/blogApp/blob/master/routes/user.js#L42), if you want to test the user profile
+-  Comment on this [line](https://github.com/RuthMaria/blogApp/blob/master/routes/user.js#L42), if you want to test the user profile

 - Create the database